Immigration, Infrastructure And Iran: The President's Plans For 2018

 "For Chinese leaders, Yan said, 'Trump is the biggest strategic opportunity.'
 [New Yorker reporter Evan Osnos] asked Yan how long he thought the opportunity would last.
 'As long as Trump stays in power,' he replied."

-So, for as much as Trump might think President Xi likes him ("He treated me better than anybody's ever been treated in the history of China"), Xi might have a different reason for feeling that way than Trump thinks.
+So, for as much as Trump might think Chinese President Xi Jinping likes him ("He treated me better than anybody's ever been treated in the history of China"), Xi might have a different reason for feeling that way than Trump thinks.

 Immigration